Endri Fuga

-Endri Fuga (born in Tirana on 11 November 1981) is a political strategist and consultant, known for his role as the Director of Communications to the Prime Minister of Albania Edi Rama.
+Endri Fuga (born 11 November 1981) is an Albanian political strategist, adviser and consultant, known for his role as the Director of Communications to the Prime Minister of Albania Edi Rama.
 Fuga's long-term relationship with the Prime Minister dates back to when Rama was mayor of Tirana.
 Fuga became known as the modernizer of the Socialist Party communications systems, as well as the architect of the 2013 left wing coalition campaign, which was characterized by the massive use of digital communication and social media.
 Prior to joining Rama at the Municipality of Tirana, Fuga was a civic society advocate, working closely with his friend, current mayor of Tirana Erion Veliaj.
 Fuga has worked as a strategist to political campaigns in Europe, South East Asia, Latin America and Africa.
 He has also been a consultant for different international organizations, like USAID, IRI, the Open Society Foundation in different parts of the world.